gaultier/blog/sha.md

 ## SHA using OpenSSL

 The whole point of this article is to do SHA computations from scratch and avoid dependencies.
-Let's see how OpenSSL (in this case, [aws-lc](https://github.com/aws/aws-lc) but I don't believe they change that part at all) fares out of curiosity.
+Let's see how OpenSSL (in this case, [aws-lc](https://github.com/aws/aws-lc) but I don't believe they changed that part at all) fares out of curiosity.

 ```sh
  $ hyperfine --warmup 3 './a.out ./NetBSD-9.4-amd64.iso ~/Downloads/NetBSD-9.4-amd64.iso.torrent'